Generic bidirectional typing for dependent type theories: Conclusion and future work

-In this work we have introduced \textsc{CompLF}, an equational logical framework with support for the usual non-annotated syntaxes used in type theory.
-We have also proposed a \textit{generic} bidirectional algorithm, which can be instantiated with various theories and thus provides a unifying framework for bidirectional typing.
-In particular, a modular completeness proof like ours, which generalizes the two usual approaches for bidirectional typing, had apparently never been done before.
+In this work we have given a generic account of bidirectional typing for a large class of dependent type theories.
+Our main results, \cref{soundness-bidirectional,annotability}, establish an equivalence between declarative and bidirectional type systems for a whole class of theories.
+The decidability of the bidirectional type system (\cref{decidability-bidi}) allowed for its implementation in the tool BiTTs, which has been used in practice with multiple theories.
+Compared to other theory-independent type-checkers, such as Dedukti and Andromeda, BiTTs' support for unannotated syntaxes can allow for better performances, making it a good candidate for cross-checking real proof~libraries.

-We think that our work opens many possibilities for future extensions.
-First, it is an open problem for us how to extend \textsc{CompLF} and its bidirectional typing algorithm with typed-directed equality rules, while retaining completeness and efficiency.
-Such rules would allow the definition of theories with more complex definitional equalities, such as $\eta$-laws or definitional proof irrelevance.
-Even if it is well known how to design complete equality checking algorithms for specific theories with type-directed equalities \cite{abelDecidabilityConversionType2018}, doing so in a general setting like ours seems to be an important challenge.
-We could take inspiration from the work done in \textsc{Andromeda}, whose equality checking algorithm is also customisable.
-However, as already discussed in the previous section, their algorithm is not known to be complete.
-Further research in this direction thus seems to be needed.
+Regarding future work, the most important omission that we would like to address is that of type-directed equality rules, which are needed for handling $\eta$-laws and definitional proof irrelevance.
+As mentioned in \cref{sec:related-work}, our choice of supporting only rewrite rules was motivated by the fact that they allow for deciding the definitional equality in a uniform way, which made it possible to implement our framework.
+Indeed, as long as a rewrite system $\mathcal{R}$ is both confluent and strongly-normalizing, computing and comparing normal forms is a complete equality-checking algorithm, regardless of any other specificity of $\mathcal{R}$.
+In contrast, even if it is well known how to design complete equality checking algorithms for specific theories with type-directed equalities~\cite{abelDecidabilityConversionType2018}, doing so in a general setting like ours seems to be an important challenge.
+We could take inspiration from the customizable equality-checking algorithm implemented in Andromeda~\cite{DBLP:journals/lmcs/BauerK22}.
+However, as mentioned in the previous section, their algorithm is not proven complete, so further research in this direction seems to be required.

-Second, our bidirectional typing algorithm could be extended by adopting more complex but less strict criteria for the rigid patterns.
-In particular, weakening the assumption \Htwo{} would allow to further reduce annotations in some cases.
-We could also extend the notion of moded signatures to allow for instance more than one synthetizing argument.

-Finally, our implementation is still a prototype and could be improved in many ways.
-Our initial tests are nevertheless promissing in regards to performance, and we expect this to scale to bigger proof libraries.
+Moreover, even if our system builds heavily on the constructor/destructor distinction in type theory, some theories employ equations that do not respect this separation.
+For instance, to define Russell universes we need the rewrite~rule $\nTm(\nU) \longmapsto \nTy$~\cite{sterling2019algebraic}, which is not valid as $\nTm$ is~not~a~destructor.
+Whether there is a way of accommodating these constructions without fully abandoning the constructor/destructor separation is something we would like to investigate in future work.